sevketarisu/quic-streaming/README.md

 ```

 ### TCP Client
-Use the single .cpp file to build the client
+Use only this .cpp file to build the client
 ```
 LibCurlCppConsole.cpp
 ```